the1lab/1lab/src/Homotopy/Pushout.lagda.md

 ```
 </details>

-## The universal property of a pushout, via Cocones
+## The universal property of pushouts

-To formulate the universal property of a pushout, we first introduce the **Cocone**.
+To formulate the universal property of a pushout, we first introduce **cocones**.
 A `Cocone`{.Agda}, given a type `D`{.Agda} and a span:

 ~~~{.quiver}